 What are the penalties associated with a drug offense conviction?
 Drug crime penalties increase depending on the type and amount of drug found, as well as what the defendant did or intended to do with the substance.

 Non-trafficking penalties for purchasing, possession or controlling an illegal drug

 Georgia Code Section 16-13-30 sets out the consequences for conviction of possession or purchase of various controlled substances.
 The most serious of these would be Schedule I or II drugs.
 These will include so-called “hard drugs” like heroin or cocaine, among others.
 For possession of these drugs, the sentence can be between two and 15 years for a first offense.
 Additional convictions could carry from five to 30 years in prison.
 For lesser drugs, such as those of schedules III, IV, or V, a conviction can result in jail time of between one and five years for a first offense, or between one and ten years for additional arrests.

 Drug Trafficking: The difference between possession and distribution

 There is, of course, another possible crime with which those who come in contact with law enforcement during a drug arrest can be charged as well: trafficking.
 Under Georgia law, the potential penalties between simply possessing a certain controlled substance and manufacturing, selling or delivering such contraband can be substantial.
-To take just one example, as we pointed out previously, the conviction of possession of a schedule I or II drug, such as cocaine, could result in between two and 15 years in prison for a first offense.
+For example, the conviction of possession of a schedule I or II drug, such as cocaine, could result in between two and 15 years in prison for a first offense.
 The potential penalty for a first conviction for distributing or selling the same drug could be between five and 30 years of incarceration.
 If it is a subsequent offense the sentence can range from ten to 40 years.